AmrAbuelhamd/ArkanoidPlusPlus/README.md

 * Users can sign up and sign in to retrieve their info, and continue playing from where they left the level.

-* Users data is stored in real time firebase.
+* Users data is stored in a real-time firebase.

-* Scoreboard shows scores of users.
+* The scoreboard shows the scores of users.

-* The game has six differnt types of bonuses that user can catch with paddle (bigger/smaller paddle, ability to shoot, plus life, plus 3 balls, sheild).
+* The game has six different types of bonuses that users can catch with the paddle (bigger/smaller paddle, ability to shoot, plus life, plus 3 balls, shield).

 * There're seven levels of hardness for the brick, each of which has different color.